zsparal/api-documentation/source/components/overview.rst

 Create and mount Mollie Components
 ----------------------------------
 After initializing the Mollie object, you can start consuming data from the shopper.
-You have two options how to achieve this:
+You have two options to achieve this:

 - Option 1: Mollie Components - provides the best flexibility, but requires additional implementation steps
 - Option 2: Mollie Card Component - provides "out of the box" functionality